AJArnolie/cs131_notes_dev/_chapters/pixels/filters_and_convolutions.md

 Given this definition, we know that the moving average system is a linear system, while thresholding is not.

-Furthermore, we can define a Linear Shift-Invariant (LSI) system as a system that is both Shift-Invariant and follows the **Superposition Property**.
+Furthermore, we can define a linear shift invariant (LSI) system as a system that is shift invariant and follows the superposition property.

-Additionally and critically, an LSI System is _completely specified by its impulse response_.
+Additionally and critically, an LSI System is completely specified by its impulse response.
 The following section will discuss exactly what this statement means and how it is relevant in understanding how LSI Systems interact with images.

 ## 3. LSI Systems and Convolution